shz9/viprs/README.md

 This will download the LD matrix to a sub-folder in the working directory called `data/ld`.
 We will add more utilities like this in the future to streamline PRS model training and testing.

+## Frequently Asked Questions (FAQs)

+- **How do I create my own LD matrices and store them in formats compatible with `viprs`?**

+You can use the software package [magenpy](https://github.com/shz9/magenpy) to compute LD matrices from any reference genotype dataset. `magenpy` provides interfaces for computing LD matrices using 3 commonly used LD estimators: `shrinkage`, `windowed` (or banded), and `block `-based LD matrices.
+Check the relevant documentation [here](https://github.com/shz9/magenpy#3-calculating-ld-matrices).

 ## Citations